Kindle Unlimited (KU) has one big flaw. It’s the Kindle word count.

 Amazon cannot count the Kindle words per page readers read, the number of pages readers flip, or the time readers spend reading an ebook.

-For avid readers of lots of books per month, using their 30 days free trial or spending $9.99 a month for their Kindle Unlimited membership for as many books a month as they can read, it is not an issue.
+For avid readers who read a lot of books per month, using their 30-day free trial or spending $9.99 a month for their Kindle Unlimited membership to read as many books a month as they can, it is not an issue.

 They can select from over a million books in the Kindle Store and read to their heart’s content.
 Who cares about the Kindle word count?